meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [x] `id`: ID or URL-encoded path of the project owned by the authenticated user.
     - [x] `job_id`: The unique job identifier.
     - [x] `artifact_path`: Path to a file inside the artifacts archive.
+    - [ ] `job_token`: To be used with triggers for multi-project pipelines.
+It should be invoked only inside .gitlab-ci.yml.
+Its value is always $CI_JOB_TOKEN.
 - [x] [Download a single artifact file from specific tag or branch](https://docs.gitlab.com/ee/api/job_artifacts.html#download-a-single-artifact-file-from-specific-tag-or-branch) `GET /projects/:id/jobs/artifacts/:ref_name/raw/*artifact_path`
     - [x] `id`: ID or URL-encoded path of the project owned by the authenticated user.
     - [x] `ref_name`: Branch or tag name in repository.
 HEAD or SHA references are not supported.
     - [x] `artifact_path`: Path to a file inside the artifacts archive.
     - [x] `job`: The name of the job.
+    - [ ] `job_token`: To be used with triggers for multi-project pipelines.
+It should be invoked only inside .gitlab-ci.yml.
+Its value is always $CI_JOB_TOKEN.
 - [x] [Download the artifacts archive](https://docs.gitlab.com/ee/api/job_artifacts.html#download-the-artifacts-archive) `GET /projects/:id/jobs/artifacts/:ref_name/download`
     - [x] `id`: ID or URL-encoded path of the project owned by the authenticated user.
     - [x] `ref_name`: Branch or tag name in repository.
 HEAD or SHA references are not supported.